cjbrigato/shrouten/README.md

 *shroutenable*: any thing that is used as candidate for shroutening.
 Upon invalidation, it could lose it's state of shroutenable.
 Please note that *General* *Shroutenability*  and associated theory is a wider and more complex topic which is not covered here.

+*shroutner*: comparative adjective.
+Someting that has been shroutened is incidentally shroutner.
+Stands for *shorter*.

 *intrenol*: denotes something that is happening at low level, that is *internal*

 *errur*: a common thing that is reputed to be "human" and that humanity tries it's best to avoid.
 Stands for *error*.
 Denoted as *"Intrenol errur"* when happening at lower levels.